blackfireio/documentation/academy/introduction/key-features-and-benefits.rst

 every time a profile is triggered.
 This eases the detection of performance regressions.

-There are also integrations with :doc:`PHPUnit </php/integrations/phpunit>`, :doc:`Behat </php/integrations/behat>`,
-:doc:`Symfony Functional Tests </php/integrations/symfony/functional-tests>`, and
-:doc:`Laravel Tests </php/integrations/laravel/tests>`.
-Other integrations could
-be made thanks to the `PHP SDK </php/integrations/sdk>` and `Python SDK </python/integrations/sdk>`.
+You can also run these assertions from your test suite with the :doc:`PHPUnit integration </php/integrations/phpunit>`.
+Other integrations could be made thanks to the `PHP SDK </php/integrations/sdk>` and `Python SDK </python/integrations/sdk>`.

 Automation
 ~~~~~~~~~~

 The performance of your application's critical user journeys can also be
+evaluated regularly with
-:doc:`evaluated regularly </builds-cookbooks/index>`.
-Those user journeys, as
+:doc:`synthetic monitoring </builds-cookbooks/synthetic-monitoring>`.
+Those user
-well as the expectations for each of them, can be described in
+journeys, as well as the expectations for each of them, can be described in
 :doc:`scenarios </builds-cookbooks/scenarios>`.

-When evaluating, a profile is triggered at every step of every scenario.
-As for
+When you run :doc:`Blackfire Player </builds-cookbooks/player>`, a profile is
+triggered at every step of every scenario.
+As for profiles, the assertions
-profiles, the assertions matching the requests are evaluated and the results are
+matching the requests are evaluated and the results are gathered in what we call
-gathered in what we call a Build report.
+a Build report.

 A build report is a convenient tool for checking the health of large parts of an
 application at once.
-Blackfire Build can be triggered manually, periodically,
-or through webhooks.
+You run Blackfire Player from your own infrastructure: from
+your CI/CD pipeline, on pull requests, or on your own schedule.

  I cannot recommend you enough to plug synthetic monitoring into your CI/CD
 pipelines.
 Such integration prevents a pull request from being merged or code